 I’ve got quite a few filters as well including an O-III, UHC, H-β and a selection of 8 Wratten colour filters.
 There’s a couple of hard cases for the scopes and accessories. as well.

 In addition to the dedicated astro equipment above, I got my hands on a Skywatcher Synguider for auto guiding purposes, though I tend to use PhD2 with an ASI224 and the 50mm Stellarvue for guiding.
 For imaging I have a handful of OSC devices.
 Primary imaging device is a Zwo ASI294MC-Pro, and a Zwo ASI224MC for planetary and high resolution work.
 I’ve also currently got a Canon 6D with a selection of lenses (Sigma 10-20, Canon 35mm prime, Canon 50mm prime, Canon 35-135 zoom, and mark 1 and mark 2 versions of the 70-300 zoom).
 For outreach or just for simplicity I have a Samsung SCB-4000 low-light camera with a few C-mount lenses as well as an adaptor to attach the Canon lenses.
-There’s also an all-sky camera being built that will use an ASI224 as well, with an Intel NUC for the processing.
+There’s also an all-sky camera being built that uses another ASI224 as well, with an Intel NUC for the processing.

 If you check my Flickr account, you can see some of my astrophotography attempts, as well as some of my solar system imaging.